 All this talk of physical ruts and variety begged the question for me of what about creating routines and developing habits, possible ruts.
 Many business gurus and high performance coaches recommend the use of habit and ritual to further the efficiency and productivity of your day.
 Could all those people be wrong?
 If physical ruts can be bad for us, are mental ruts, aka habits and routines, also bad?

 Great answer, huh.
 The crux of the matter, in my analysis, is that your level of mindfulness dictates how much of one’s habit and routine is a rut versus a structure to support a healthy, productive life.
-Also, is your habit or routine a high performance one — or a low performance one?
+Also, is your habit or routine a high performance one — or a low-performance one?
 Can habits and routines be ruts or do they always keep life fluid?

 Do you have a morning routine?
-Is it a high or low performance routine?
-High performance morning routines include things like brushing your teeth, hydrating, meditating, exercising, and eating a healthy breakfast.
-Low performance routines include things like checking your email or Facebook before getting out of bed, drinking sugary drinks and eating sugary foods for breakfast, or smoking a cigarette of some kind of leaf before getting out of bed.
+Is it a high or low-performance routine?
+High-performance morning routines include things like brushing your teeth, hydrating, meditating, exercising, and eating a healthy breakfast.
+Low-performance routines include things like checking your email or Facebook before getting out of bed, drinking sugary drinks and eating sugary foods for breakfast, or smoking a cigarette of some kind of leaf before getting out of bed.
 You get the idea, you see the difference.
 One sets you up for success, the other sets you up for anything but success.

 How did your routines get started?

 Let me start with a hypothetical scenario, one that you may have experienced.
 You sprained your ankle or twisted your knee and are walking with a cane while the joint heals.
 You walk with a bit of a limp since the bad joint can’t take your full weight.
 Your body is a bit twisted, contorted maybe, as you lean on the cane for support.
 Your whole body is involved in this temporary situation.
 Here’s where we can see the difference between a routine and rut.
 While your ankle or knee is convalescing you have a routine for how to navigate your world, one that’s different from your pre-damage routine.
-When you are heal and can navigate the world as you used to, before the problem, do you return to your straight and fluid way of walking?
+When you are healed and can navigate the world as you used to, before the problem, do you return to your straight and fluid way of walking?
 Or, have the weeks or months of the contorted walking style become a habit that you don’t even recognize and thus continue?
 If so, that’s a rut.
 The straight and fluid way of walking was a healthy routine, and can be again.

 Generally, a morning routine starts as a decision to add a good habit to your morning.
 You have been brushing your teeth in the morning since you were a kid.
 As you got older you learned that eating a healthy breakfast gave your body the fuel it needed to sustain your energy through the morning so you tagged that on to brushing your teeth.
-Along the way you consciously added exercise or movement of some sort to your morning because you wanted to be more fit.
+Along the way, you consciously added exercise or movement of some sort to your morning because you wanted to be more fit.
 Oh, you learned that meditating boosts your brain power so that was added to your morning.
 On the morning routine developed as you added good habits.
 All conscious decisions made for the purposes of improving your life, all chained together to make for a morning routine.
 You may have other routines through your day of chained habits designed to make for a better life too.
-What would you do to make your morning routine a high performance morning routine?
+What would you do to make your morning routine a high-performance morning routine?

 Some of your routines are mental and some are physical.
 Maybe you have a menu of habits that you can select from and combine for a mental and physical routine variably during your day to gain different benefits.
 The variety can be valuable.